joelanders/profligacy/README.md

 You bring your own ROM dumps of the original firmware (2 chips), and this thing runs it.

 I spent some months probing the NEC V55PI, Hitachi H8/3003, and (3x) TI TMS57002 chips.
-I got all the inter-chip UART and DSP host interface signals matching in time and content exactly.
+I got all the inter-chip UART and DSP host interface signals (that I observed) matching in time and content exactly.

 For example, the end-to-end signals are like: MIDI -> UART -> DSP host interface -> digital audio.